leinardi/gha-pre-commit-hooks-reviewdog/README.md

-# Run core pre-commit hooks + reviewdog diff
+# Run pre-commit hooks + reviewdog diff

 This GitHub Action runs one or more [`pre-commit`](https://pre-commit.com/) hooks on a ref range and, if any of them fail or modify files, posts the resulting diff to the pull request as a review using [reviewdog](https://github.com/reviewdog/reviewdog).